saiducode/Ohmusic/Readme.md

 ## **Description**

-Site for music recommendations, based on filters: gender, sub-gender, release date and country.
+Site for music recommendations, based on artist and song's name.

 ## **MVP (DOM - CANVAS)**
 The MVP covers the following:

 - Navbar with buttons to their sites.
 - Footer with link to FAQ
-- Form with 4 filters and submit button, which brings the required info filtered from the API.
+- Search button, which brings the required info filtered from the API.
 - Filtered results with link to the site of the artist.
 - Log-in form with user and password fields, where the user needs to enter in order to see do the research.
-- Register form with user and passoword Formulario de registro con campo de usuario y validación de mail y contraseña
+- Register form with user and passoword validation.

 ## **Backlog**